Delta Goodrem and Josh Teskey cover INXS' 'Never Tear Us Apart' for 'The Sound'

 The performance, which aired yesterday (December 12), was part of The Sound‘s ongoing cover series – in which the final performance of each episode pays tribute to a famous Australian artist and song.

+Josh’s brother and bandmate Sam also appeared in the first episode of season three, performing on a cover of Kasey Chambers‘ ‘Not Pretty Enough’.

-The cover was shot on location at City Recital Hall, a concert venue near Martin Place in the CBD of Sydney.
+The cover was shot on location at the Concourse Concert Hall in Sydney.
+Watch the performance below:

 In the introduction to the performance, which sees Goodrem on piano and Teskey on electric guitar, the former notes the importance of INXS and their songs to Australian music fans.